 How to Run Windows Defender & RAM Antivirus at the Same Time

 If you have enabled the RAM Antivirus software on your computer, you will find that the antivirus software provided by Microsoft in Windows 10, Windows Defender, has been disabled.
 It’s normal.
-Windows Defender has been designed to be disabled as soon as Windows detects that you are using another solution for protection against viruses and malware.
+Windows Defender has been designing to be disable as soon as Windows detects that you are using another solution for protection against viruses and malware.
 If you want to run the RAM and Windows Defender antivirus software at the same time, you can do this by reactivating Windows Defender and running it in passive mode.